 Who is Larry Wallach?

-Wallach also made headlines in 2017 when a Wallaby was found 20lbs underweight and in squalid conditions in his garage.
+Wallach previously made headlines in 2017 when a Wallaby was found 20lbs underweight and in squalid conditions in his garage.

-Even Wallach's vet, Dr. Camilo Sierra—who is also a vet for New York City's cruel horse-drawn carriage industry—is a disreputable character, having had his license suspended twice by the New York State Gaming Commision related to corruption, fraud, and drugging racehorses, and recently served a 2-year suspended stay by the NYS Board of Regents for similar violations.
+Even Wallach's veterinarian, Dr. Camilo Sierra—who is also a vet for New York City's cruel horse-drawn carriage industry—is a disreputable character, having his license suspended twice by the New York State Gaming Commission related to corruption, fraud, falsifying health certificates, and giving drugs to racehorses he never examined, and recently serving a 2-year suspended stay by the NYS Board of Regents for similar violations.
+(2001, 2004, 2006, 2007, 2011, 2013, 2016, 2017, 2020) Read more about Dr. Sierra at Bloodhorse.com.
+(2016, 2017)

 The reviews you won't see on Wallach's website